syncfusion-content/windowsforms-docs/WindowsForms/Grid/Editing.md

 //To convert the numeric content to the placeholder characters this.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Numeric;

-//To convert both Numeric and Alphabet contents to the placehold characters this.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Both;
+//To convert both Numeric and Alphabet contents to the place hold characters this.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Both;

 //To display original cell content without converting anything to placeholder characters